Javed Khan writes:

 How much money your family has, how well you do in school, then what kind of work you do are still very much entwined.

-Despite decades – if not centuries – of policy-makers trying to make Britain fairer, children born in poverty in a low waged, low opportunity area when leaving school.
+Despite decades – if not centuries – of policy-makers trying to make Britain fairer, children born in poverty are often trapped in a low waged, low opportunity area when leaving school.

 From talking to families, Barnardo's knows that losing even a small amount of money could mean some have to choose between heating or eating this winter.